 Today’s Cubs Birthdays (August 30)

 His real name is Hazen Shirley Cuyler.
 Cuyler was called “Cuy” by his school teammates.
 It was while winning the MVP title of the Southern Association with Nashville in 1923 that he acquired the Kiki nickname.
 Fans heard the players shout for him to take the ball when he rushed in on a short fly.
 The shortstop would yell, “Cuy,” and the second baseman would echo the call.
-In the pressbox the writers turned this into “Kiki.”
+In the press box the writers turned this into “Kiki.”
 (It’s the long “i” sound, although it doesn’t look like it.)
-Older fans wince when they hear him called “Keekee,” but they shouldn’t be too harsh on younger fans who have only seen this name associated with singer Kiki Dee.
-(That Kiki sang “Don’t Go Breaking My Heart” with Elton John and pronounced her name with the “e” sound).
 Kiki was a great player.
 He led the league in stolen bases four times, runs twice, doubles once, and had an incredible lifetime batting average of .321 (although he never won a batting title — he finished in the top ten five times).
 He was part of the Cubs pennant winners of 1929 and 1932, although his teammates didn’t like him much.
 They thought he was a bit of a fancy lad because he used to put suntan powder on his face.
 Kiki Cuyler was elected into the Hall of Fame by the veterans committee in 1968, eighteen years after his death.
+His .325 career Cubs batting average is the fifth best in Cubs history.
 (Photo: 1933 Delong Baseball Card)

 Byrd was signed as a free agent by the Cubs after a stellar run in Texas.
-In his first year with the Cubs he was an all-star, and hit .293 with 66 RBI.
-The centerfielder’s output went down a bit the following year.
+In his first year with the Cubs he was an All-Star, and hit .293 with 66 RBI.
+The center fielder’s output went down a bit the following year.
 He also sustained a truly scary injury that year when he was hit in the face with a pitch from Red Sox fireballer Alfredo Aceves at Fenway Park.
 He had to be helped off the field, and was out of the lineup for quite a while.
-When he returned he wore a newly designed batting helmet that shieded his cheek.
+When he returned he wore a newly designed batting helmet that shielded his cheek.
 The Cubs traded Byrd to Boston (for Michael Bowden) in 2012.

 McVey played for the Cubs (then known as the White Stockings) in the National League’s very first season.
-He was already a veteran at the time, having played for Boston and Baltimore in the National Association before that.
-He played every single position on the field, including pitcher, but he was best known for his hitting.
+Cal played every single position on the field, including pitcher, but he was best known for his hitting.
 McVey played in the big leagues for nine seasons and finished with a lifetime average of .346.
 After his playing career he endured tragedy after tragedy.
 His wife was seriously injured in the 1906 San Francisco earthquake.
 Cal worked as a miner and was crippled in a 30-foot fall.
 But in 1919 he was the guest of the Cincinnati Reds during the World Series.
 They were honoring the 50th anniversary of professional baseball that day.
 Little did they know the White Sox were cheating — throwing the series to eventual champion Cincinnati.

 Although he played 2B and 3B and was one of the players who wore #23 like Ryne Sandberg, Carmen’s similarities with the Future Hall of Famer ended there.
 Fanzone was probably better known for his musical abilities and his incredible mustache than he was for the .190 he hit backing up Bill Madlock in 1974.
-He played four seasons for the Cubs as a backup infielder (1971-74), and wasn’t much of a hitter, but he played the trumpet so well the Cubs asked him to perform the National Anthem.
+He played four seasons for the Cubs as a backup infielder (1971-1974), and he played the trumpet so well the Cubs asked him to perform the National Anthem.
 After his playing career ended, he pursued his musical dreams and played the jazz flugelhorn.
-He even played with Johnny Carson’s Tonight Show band.
-And his mustache remains the mustache against which all other mustaches are measured.
+Despite rumors to the contrary (Wikipedia!), Fanzone never played with the Tonight Show band.
+He did hang out with them, though.
+For many years after his playing days, he also participated in Randy Hundley’s fantasy camp in Arizona.
 (Photo: Topps 1975 Baseball Card)